 - The first scan is usually done 4 to 6 hours after you take the iodine pill.
 Another scan is usually done 24 hours later.
 During the scan, you lie on your back on a movable table.
 Your neck and chest are positioned under the scanner.
 You must lie still so that the scanner gets a clear image.

 The scanner detects the location and intensity of the rays given off by the radioactive material.
 A computer displays images of the thyroid gland.
 Other scans use a substance called technetium instead of radioactive iodine.

 Tell your health care provider if you are taking anything that contains iodine because it may affect your test results.
-This includes some medicines, including thyroid drugs.
+This includes some medicines, including thyroid drugs and heart medicines.
 Supplements such as kelp also contain iodine.

 Also tell your provider if you have:

 - Diarrhea (may decrease absorption of the radioactive iodine)

 - Had recent CT scans using intravenous iodine-based contrast (within the past 2 weeks)